benfrick/docs-portfolio/src/doc/commerce/checkout/use-checkout.md

 See the [Address Validation Service](https://confluence.nike.com/pages/viewpage.action?pageId=270586569){:target="new-tab"} page for more information on request and response field mappings between the Address Validator API and the third party.

 Sample [Address Validator API](https://developer.niketech.com/docs/projects/AddressValidator?tab=api){:target="new-tab"} POST request URI.
-This is a synchronous service and is not JWT-protected:
+This is a synchronous endpoint and is not JWT-protected:

 ```
 https://api.nike.com/location/address_validator/v1
 ```

-## Previewing a Checkout
+## Checkout Preview

 <i class="g72-check"></i>&nbsp;&nbsp;**Validate a checkout for fulfillment**